Cilvyahg/FED_wtrack/javascript/notes.md

 we have: primitive types AND reference types

 primitive datatypes
-- boolean : either true or false
+- Booleans : can only have the values true OR false

+Boolean conditionals are often used to decide which sections of code to execute (such as in if statements) or repeat (such as in for loops).

-- null : when you explicitely clear the value of a variable
+- Null : when you explicitely clear the value of a variable null is not as "primitive" as it first seems!
+Every Object is derived from null value, and therefore typeof operator returns object for it:

+>
+> tyoeof null === 'object'
+> (true)
+>

-- undefined : if you don't initialize a variable it will be undefined.
+- undefined : if you don't initialize a value it will be undefined.
+A variable that has not been assigned a value has the value undefined undefined is a primitive value automatically assigned to variables that have just been declared, or to formal arguments for which there are no actual arguments.

-- numbers
+- numbers (bigInt, numeric, NaN)
 - string
+a string is a sequence of characters used to represent text.

+**NaN**
+0/0   output is NaN\
+NaN * 12  outout is NaN

+typeof NaN --> output number type

 ### Dynamic typing (js is a dynamic language)

-typeof (to check the typeof the variable)
+typeof (to check the typeof the variable). type of the value.

 undefined is a Type but also a Value. typeof null is a object unlike undefined

+# OPERATORS

+## Arithmetic Operators
+Arithmetic operators are used to perform arithmetic between variables and/or values.

+we can use the + operator to concatenate strings

+**increment**

+prefix
+postfix

+x++ returns the value before incrementing when calling the variable it will be incremented ++x returns the value after incrementing when calling the variable the value is the same

+**decrement**
+x-- returns the value before decrementing when calling the variable it will be incremented --x returns the value after decrementing when calling the variable the value is the same

 <hr>

+## Objects
+The values are written as name:value pairs (name and value separated by a colon).

 ## Arrays